ChiefMonk/CMPG-323-Project-2-37016776/README.md

     * Can be set to be active or not
     * Must have a valid creation date and time
     * On creation, the zone id is checked for uniqueness
+    * On creation or update, the zone id is checked if valid
+    * On creation or update, the category id is checked if valid

 * User Session
     * A GUID as session token is created and stored on user login